Table of Contents

 The following are some of the symptoms of Cushing’s syndrome:

-- Fat deposits that form around the abdomen and upper back (a hump often forms between the shoulders)
+- fat deposits that form around the abdomen and upper back (a hump often forms between the shoulders)

-- Thinner skin that is easily bruised
+- thinner skin that is easily bruised

-- Cuts, scratches and insect bites that take a long time to heal
+- cuts, scratches, and insect bites that take a long time to heal

-- Round and puffy face
+- round and puffy face

-- Muscle weakness
+- muscle weakness

-- Irregular menstrual periods in women
+- irregular menstrual periods in women

-- Thicker or more visible hair on the face and body (usually more noticeable in women)
+- thicker or more visible hair on the face and body (usually more noticeable in women)

-- Erectile dysfunction in men
+- erectile dysfunction in men

-- High blood pressure
+- high blood pressure

-- Osteoporosis (weak and brittle bones)
+- osteoporosis (weak and brittle bones)

-- High blood sugar levels
+- high blood sugar levels.

 What causes Cushing’s syndrome?

-The tumors on the pituitary gland in Cushing’s syndrome aren’t usually malignant (cancercous).
+The next most common cause of Cushing’s syndrome is when the body makes too much cortisol.
+It may be one adrenal gland producing too much cortisol, or it may be both adrenal glands.
+This overproduction could be triggered by a tumor on the pituitary gland.
+Pituitary gland tumors causing Cushing’s syndrome aren’t usually malignant (cancerous).
 However, if these tumors get too big, they can cause problems with your eyesight.

 How is Cushing’s syndrome diagnosed?

 Your doctor may start by asking you questions about your medical history and doing a physical exam.
 If the cause is a medicine you are taking, no tests are usually needed.
-If your doctor thinks that you have Cushing’s syndrome but you are not taking medicines that can cause it, you may need to have some blood and urine tests.
+If your doctor thinks that you have Cushing’s syndrome and you are not taking medicines that cause it, you may need to have some blood and urine tests.
 These tests measure the amount of cortisol in your body.

-At some point, you may need a computerized tomography (CT) scan or a magnetic resonance imaging (MRI) scan.
+You may need a computerized tomography (CT) scan or a magnetic resonance imaging (MRI) scan.
 These tests take a picture of your insides.
 Looking at these pictures, your doctor will be able to tell whether there are tumors on the pituitary gland or in other parts of your body that may be causing Cushing’s syndrome.

 If a tumor is causing Cushing’s syndrome, your doctor will surgically remove it from your pituitary gland.
 This type of surgery is usually successful.
-Radiation treatments are sometimes used after surgery to lower the risk that the tumor will come back.
-You’ll need to take a cortisol replacement medicine after the tumor is removed because it will take your body some time before it starts producing normal amounts of cortisol.
-Most people only need to take the cortisol replacement medicine for a few months, but it could take up to year.
+Radiation treatments are sometimes used after surgery to lower the risk that the tumor will return.
+You’ll need to take a cortisol replacement medicine after the tumor is removed.
+This is because it will take your body some time before it starts producing normal amounts of cortisol.
+Most people only need to take the cortisol replacement medicine for a few months.
+However, it could take up to year.

-- Will I need surgery?
-What risks are associated with surgery?
+- What risks are associated with surgery?

 - When can I expect relief from my symptoms?